Loading...

 PHP Single php.ini

-To avoid copying the same php.ini file to each and every directory containing PHP files, you may select PHP Single php.ini.
+To avoid copying the same php.ini file to each and every directory containing PHP files, you may select the PHP Single php.ini.
 This option changes the PHP handler defined in ~/public_html/.htaccess to indicate that all subfolders use the same php.ini found in public_html/.

 PHP FastCGI